-Recycling a file removes it both from OU Campus and from your live website, and sends it to the recycle bin, from where it can be restored or permanently deleted.
-Users levels 8 through 10 have the inherent ability to recycle files, but users levels 1 through 7 can be given permission to recycle as well.
+Recycling a file removes it from OU Campus and from your live website, and sends it to the recycle bin, where it can be restored or permanently deleted.
+Users levels 8 through 10 can recycle files and users levels 1 through 7 can be given permission to recycle and view the recycle bin.

 To recycle a file:

 - Click File > Move to Recycle Bin.

 - The "Move to Recycle Bin" box lists links that will break because of the recycle.
 Manually fix any broken links.